hackerkid/blog3/src/pages/blog/detox.md

 * Strava and Slack.
 I forgot to add Strava to wellbeing mode.
 Today I added Strava to wellbeing mode and made attention mode automatically start when Wifi is connected.
 * Need to uninstall Slack.
 * I listened to a meditation focused podcast while going for run.
 I think I have to make an exemption for listening to the meditation podcast since it actually improves the quality of life.
 For example I did the second fastest 10k while listening to it today.
 The first time I did a 10k was also while listening to that podcast.

+### Day 30
+* I completed 30 days.
+* In the past 30 days, I kept the usage of Hacker News, Twitter, Instagram, YouTube etc to bare minimum.
+    * I installed Instagram for 2 days while I was on a trip to Stockholm to post stories.
+    * I need to evaluate more on whether I should encourage this behavior.
+* I think my sense of well being had significantly increased by not constantly checking Instagram and Hacker News.
+I plan to stick with this.
+This means
+    * Instagram would remain uninstalled in phone and blocked in browsers.
+I am allowed to check Instagram once every few days for messages.
+    * Hacker news would remain blocked.
+Again allowed to check it once every few days by going through the top posts of the week in Algolia.
+* My ban of podcast during run only survived a few days.
+Podcasts makes my runs more enjoyable so I am going to continue listening to them for a while.
+* I started to spend more time on side projects.
+I open sourced diff.blog which was something I have been procrastinating for months now.